nakkht/pgu.dev/_posts/2020-03-23-rust-ownership.md

 ---
 layout: post
-title: Rust and ownership
+title: "Rust language: ownership"
 author: Paulius Gudonis
 ---

-One of rust language's key concepts is ownership.
+One of Rust language's key concepts is ownership.
 It is important to understand it early on, as ownership rules are heavily enforced by the compiler.

-> **Note**: This post is part of a series on Rust language features, including ["borrowing"]({% post_url 2020-04-01-rust-borrowing %}) and lifetimes ["lifetimes[in the works]"]().
+> **Note**: This post is part of a series on Rust language features, including ["borrowing"]({% post_url 2020-04-02-rust-borrowing %}) and lifetimes ["lifetimes[in the works]"]().

 There are three main rules:
 * Value/instance belongs to a variable called owner
 * Every value has a single owner
 * Owner determines lifetime of the value

-The last point ultimately means that if the owner is freed/deallocated from the memory or as in rust terminology - dropped, any owned values are promptly dropped as well.
+The last point ultimately means that if the owner is freed/deallocated from the memory or as in Rust terminology - dropped, any owned values are promptly dropped as well.

-To execute code snippets in this post without any prior setup, try [rust playground](https://play.rust-lang.org)
+To execute code snippets in this post without any prior setup, try [Rust playground](https://play.rust-lang.org)

 Let us start with the following example: